College of Science and Engineering

 - Students who have completed these courses under their undergraduate courses can take other courses after advisor’s approval.

-- Students can choose from a wide range of upper division or graduate-level courses in consultation with their advisor.
-Options include the following, but other upper-division majors and graduate-level courses can be taken upon advisement.
+- Students can choose from a wide range of electives in consultation with their advisor.

 - Electives taught at RTC include: